nt-nabeel/dotfiles/README.md

 ### Getting Help

 - Check individual configuration files for inline comments
-- Use the Claude Code `/check-docs` command for documentation analysis
+- Use the OpenCode `/code documentation` command for documentation analysis
 - Refer to tool-specific documentation for advanced configuration

 ## 📄 License